Dieg0Maciel/time_series_forecast_with_scikitlearn/README.md

     * 2-5.
 Time series components
     * 2-6.
 Linear correlations: Heatmap and Scatterplots
 3. MODEL SELECTION
-4. TRAINING AND EVALUATION
+4. TRAINING, EVALUATION AND PREDICTIONS
-5. PREDICTIONS
-6. CONCLUSION
+5. CONCLUSION
-7. FUTURE WORK
+6. FUTURE WORK
-8. REFERENCES
+7. REFERENCES

 ## 1. OVERVIEW

 In this project we will use the [Austin Weather](https://www.kaggle.com/datasets/grubenm/austin-weather) dataset provided by [Kaggle](https://www.kaggle.com/) to forecast the average temperature in Austin Texas using SciKit-Learn.

-We can extend this dataset or create a dataset for another city using a weather API like [Weather API](https://www.weatherapi.com/) following the steps from the project [ETL PIPELINE WITH PYTHON AND AIRFLOW](https://github.com/Dieg0Maciel/etl_pipeline_with_python_and_airflow) where we studied how to build a pipeline in order to manipulate weather forecast data provided by the [Open Weather](https://openweathermap.org/) API.
+We can extend this dataset or create a dataset for another city using a weather API like [Weather API](https://www.weatherapi.com/) following the steps from the previous project [ETL PIPELINE WITH PYTHON AND AIRFLOW](https://github.com/Dieg0Maciel/etl_pipeline_with_python_and_airflow) where we studied how to build a pipeline in order to manipulate weather forecast data provided by the [Open Weather](https://openweathermap.org/) API.

 ## 2. DATA EXPLORATION AND FEATURE ENGINEERIG